chisfy/bubble_app/README.md

 ## 🏫 Lessons Learned <a name = "lessons_learned"></a>

-- Good planning in general goes a long way and then the code basically writes itself.
+- Good planning in general goes a long way.
 - Having a different Scrum Master per day allowed for easy decision making, task priorisation and day-to-day structure.
 - Making big decisions as a team and moving on with the intended plan.
 We decided not to use Express and or have auth early on but we kept them in mind for future progress.
 - Accessibility is extremely important.
-We learned to have this in mind from the very beginning of the process, from desing all the way through.
+We learned to have this in mind from the very beginning of the process, from design all the way through.
 - ChakraUI is brilliant for quick and easy styling and re-usable components!
-- Understanding about the architecture of a full-stack app starting with a the visual aspect.
 - Playwright testing - check for the box rather than the content.
 We don't want brittle tests!
 - Dynamic routing in Next.
 - Energisers make for a happy team!
-Gartic league still ongoing.

 ## ✍️ Authors <a name = "authors"></a>